Pika-Software/glua-package-manager/README.md

 - `gpm_list` - Prints a list of loaded packages in the console.

 ### Console variables
-- `gpm_cache_lifetime` - Packages cache lifetime, in hours, sets after how many hours the downloaded gpm packages will not be relevant.
 - `gpm_http_timeout` - Default http timeout for gpm http library.

 ## How to create your own package?